-- 9 A property's nitrogen targets are reassessed by applying the property's relevant reference file percentage rates (from step 6 above) to the updated reference file nitrogen loss rates.
-This reassessment shall be carried out when any of the following occurs: - (a) Upon updating the Nutrient Management Plan at the standard five-year interval; - (b) When the Nutrient Management Plan needs to be updated to reflect actual or proposed changes in the property's nitrogen management, including any transfer of Nitrogen Discharge Allocation or Managed Reduction Offset; - (c) Upon request for a reassessment.
+- 9. A property's nitrogen targets are reassessed by applying the property's relevant reference file percentage rates (from 6. above) to the updated reference file nitrogen loss rates.
+This reassessment shall be carried out when any of the following occurs: - (g) Upon updating the Nutrient Management Plan at the standard five-year interval; - (h) When the Nutrient Management Plan needs to be updated to reflect actual or proposed changes in the property's nitrogen management, including any transfer of Nitrogen Discharge Allocation or Managed Reduction Offset; - (i) Upon request for a reassessment.

-OVERSEER[®] descriptions used to define sectors
+Overseer descriptions used to define sectors

-OVERSEER[®] descriptions relate to definitions in the following ways4:
+Overseer descriptions relate to definitions in the following ways68:

-Drystock areas are OVERSEER[®] pastoral block types where the land use is not dairy, and cut and carry, crop and fruit crop.
+Drystock areas are Overseer pastoral block types where the land use is not dairy, and cut and carry, crop and fruit crop.

-Dairy areas are OVERSEER[®] pastoral blocks or fodder blocks that are primarily used for dairy.
+Dairy areas are Overseer pastoral blocks or fodder blocks that are primarily used for dairy.

-Bush/Scrub areas are OVERSEER[®] native blocks.
+Bush/scrub areas are Overseer native blocks.

-Plantation Forestry areas are OVERSEER[®] forestry blocks.
+Plantation forestry areas are Overseer forestry blocks.

-4 OVERSEER Technical Manual: Technical Manual for the description of the OVERSEER Nutrient Budgets engine, April 2015.
+68 Overseer Technical Manual: Technical Manual for the description of the Overseer Nutrient Budgets Engine, April 2015.

-Schedule LR Six -Nutrient Management Plan requirements
+Schedule LR Six - Nutrient Management Plan requirements